Students for a Democratic Society: 1962–1964: Organize your own

-In the academic year 1962–1963, the President was Hayden, the Vice President was Paul Booth and the National Secretary was Jim Monsonis.
+In the academic year 1962–1963, the president was Hayden, the vice president was Paul Booth, and the national secretary was Jim Monsonis.
 There were nine chapters with, at most, about 1000 members.
 The National Office (NO) in New York City consisted of a few desks, some broken chairs, a couple of file cabinets and a few typewriters.
-As a student group with a strong belief in decentralization and a distrust for most organizations, the SDS had not developed, and was never to develop, a strong central directorate.
+As a student group with a strong belief in decentralization and a distrust for most organizations, the SDS had not developed, and never would develop, a strong central directorate.
 National Office staffers worked long hours for little pay to service the local chapters, and to help establish new ones.
 Following the lead of the Student Nonviolent Coordinating Committee (SNCC), most activity was oriented toward the civil rights struggle.

 By the end of the academic year, there were over 200 delegates at the annual convention at Pine Hill, New York, from 32 different colleges and universities.
 The convention chose a confederal structure.
 Policy and direction would be discussed in a quarterly conclave of chapter delegates, the National Council.
-National officers, in the spirit of "participatory democracy", would be selected annually by consensus.
-Lee Webb of Boston University was chosen as National Secretary, and Todd Gitlin of Harvard University was made president.
+National officer, in the spirit of "participatory democracy", would be selected annually by consensus.
+Lee Webb of Boston University was chosen as national secretary, and Todd Gitlin of Harvard University was made president.

-In 1963 "racial equality" remained the cause celebre.
-In November 1963 the Swarthmore College chapter of SDS partnered with Stanley Branche and local parents to create the Committee for Freedom Now which led the Chester school protests along with the NAACP in Chester, Pennsylvania.
+In 1963, "racial equality" remained the cause célèbre.
+In November 1963, the Swarthmore College chapter of SDS partnered with Stanley Branche and local parents to create the Committee for Freedom Now which led the Chester school protests along with the NAACP in Chester, Pennsylvania.
 From November 1963 through April 1964, the demonstrations focused on ending the de facto segregation that resulted in the racial categorization of Chester public schools, even after the landmark Supreme Court case Brown v.
 The Board of Education of Topeka.
-The racial unrest and civil rights protests made Chester one of the key battlegrounds of the civil rights movement.
+The racial unrest and civil rights protests made Chester one of the key battlegrounds of the Civil Rights Movement.